-Oddly, the ad's background is the only graphic in the entire game to use 16-bit color—everything else uses 256 colors, despite the fact that the game actually does run in high color mode.
+Oddly, the ad's background is the only graphic in Operation Ozone to use 16-bit color - everything else uses 256 colors, despite the fact that the game actually does run in high color mode.
 Preview versions of the game used 256 colors; it's not clear if the color mode was upgraded so the ad could be included, if the ad was put in due to the color mode being changed, or something else entirely.

 More placeholders, more temporary animations, more stuff.

 The chicle room has a near-complete set of test animations for the chicle-boulder escape sequence.